 If the tests of products in question cannot be conducted at the manufacturer's works, it can be done at a laboratory approved by the Register.

-6.1.3.2.4 Where results of the manufacturer's survey are satisfactory, the Type Approval Certificate for the products is issued.
+6.1.3.2.3 Where results of the manufacturer's and products survey are satisfactory, the Register Certificate for works and products is issued.